isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Instruction reordering (static and dynamic) makes it hard for us to think effectively at this level (especially if you use relaxed memory models).
 Experience, (semi)formal models and model checking can be useful.
-Testing - often to an extreme extent - is essential.
+Testing — often to an extreme extent — is essential.
-"Don't fly too close to the sun."
+“Don’t fly too close to the sun.”

 ##### Enforcement